neener/jekyll-learn-backup/_posts/2016-12-29-crud_with_raw_sql.markdown

 **Create - SQL Inserting**

-There are two common ActiveRecord methods used to create an object — .new` and `.create.
+Two common methods for creating an object are the Ruby method `.new` and ActiveRecord method `.create`

 ```
 @category = Category.new(category_params)